tbrowder/Number/README.md

     0d11001      # decimal
     0x11001      # hexadecimal

 Note that requested prefixes will take up two characters in a requested length.

+### :suffix

 There is also an option (`:$suffix`) to add the appropriate base suffix to any number, the result of which will look like this:

     '2Zz3_base-62'

-The suffix overrides any requested prefix.
+The suffix overrides any requested prefix, but any padding for length is available in all cases if the user requests it with a valid ':length' option.

+### Environment variables for desired response

 The user can define an environment variable to control the reponse to situations where the transformed length is greater than the requested length: (1) ignore and provide the required length (the default), (2) warn of the increased length but provide it, and (3) throw an exception and report the offending data.

-The original extended character set (29 more characters) after base62 to base91 (from [https://base91.sourceforge.net/](https://base91.sourceforge.net/)):
+The original extended character set (29 more characters) after base 62 to base 91 (from [https://base91.sourceforge.net/](https://base91.sourceforge.net/)):

     ! # $ % & ( ) * + , . / : ; < = > ? @ [ ] ^ _ ` { | } ~ "